microsoft/MMdnn/README.md

 #### Usage

 One command to achieve the conversion.
-Use a TensorFlow **ResNet V2 152** to PyTorch as our example.
+Using TensorFlow **ResNet V2 152** to PyTorch as our example.

 ```bash
 $ mmdownload -f tensorflow -n resnet_v2_152 -o ./